CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-DataController.md

     ![](./media/10.png "Lab Environment")

-    -Note: Custom Locations feature is dependent on the Cluster Connect feature.
+    > **Note:** Custom Locations feature is dependent on the Cluster Connect feature.
 So both features have to be enabled for custom locations to work.Also az connectedk8s enable-features needs to be run on a machine where the kubeconfig file is pointing to the cluster on which the features are to be enabled.

  1. Now run the below command to deploy the extenstion of Azure Arc enabled Data Services on Azure Arc kubernetes cluster.